This macro expression represents the string read from a text file

 placed in the PROMOTIC folder (e.g. c:/pm/text_sys.xml

 ).
 This file is supplied together with the PROMOTIC system and some general texts can be found in it.
-It can also be used as an example of creating user texts (but don't put your own texts into this file).
+It can also be used as an example of creating localized texts (but do not put your own texts into this file).

 Note: There is another file by text_sys.xml named text_rt0.xml, containing more system texts.
 Do not use this file as a text source, because the texts located here are a subject of change (it is not guaranteed, that the new PROMOTIC versions will contain these texts)

-$.text("appXX","idText") - user file, for example text_appL1.xml (if XX=L1).
-It is only a generalization of the previous type in order to have the possibility to place more user files in the application folder.
+$.text("appXX","idText") - application file, for example text_appL1.xml (if XX=L1).
+This is just a generalization of the previous type in order to have the possibility to place multiple such files in the application folder.

 The format of the XML file "text_XXX.xml"